Aanibital/tfg_docker_utility_setup/README.md

 docker-compose, if not check
 [how to install docker and docker-compose](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-getting-started).

-There are 2 main scripts:
+There are 3 main scripts:
-- start.sh: Creates all the required files, networks and containers.
+- start.sh: Creates all the required files and folders.
+- up.sh: Creates the networks and containers.
-- stop.sh: Removes the networks and containers from the host.
+- down.sh: Removes the networks and containers from the host.

 The main configuration parameters will be request by the start.sh script, but jitsi parameters have to be configured by the user on the jitsi/.env file